 First Things First: Defining Resilience

-The Torrens Resilience Institute in Adelaide, Australia has a web page that explains the origins and evolution of the term “resilience.”
+The Torrens Resilience Institute in Adelaide, Australia explains the origins and evolution of the term “resilience.”
 The diagram below, courtesy of the Torrens Resilience Institute, is a nice way to convey what many of us mean by “resilience.”